-The project will involve the community and key stakeholders, fostering a sense of ownership and stewardship.
-This inclusive approach will ensure that the reserve remains a cherished public asset that reflects community values and priorities.
+The project will foster a sense of ownership and stewardship by involving the community and key stakeholders.
+This inclusive approach will ensure that the Gardens remain a cherished public asset that reflects community values and priorities.

 7.1.5 Adaptive Management for Long-Term Success